 Now we could paint the base of the stand.
 To give a straight line where the base meets the top piece, I used this handy taping knife (used to apply mud to drywall).
 Don’t waste your time taping.
 You can also do this with baseboards and walls.

-You will put the knife right where the two woods come together.
+You will put the knife right where the two planks of wood come together.

 Then paint below the knife making sure it does not move and painting right to left or left to right.
 TIP: Do not paint up and down because the paint can get pushed into the crack.